Edited by: Jessica Merritt

 Hot Tip: MGM Rewards members can save up to 25% off Cirque du Soleil ticket prices and have access to preferred seating for select performances.

 Are you in Las Vegas?
 New York?
 Venice?
 Paris?
 Sometimes it can get confusing depending on which hotel you walk into, but that’s the beauty of Vegas.
-If you want to see the Statue of Liberty, just head over to the New York New York hotel; if you want to go for a charming Italian gondola ride (starting at $34 per person), just visit the Venetian resort.

-Just a 15 drive from The Strip, you can go on a self-guided factory tour, take a chocolate tasting class, and indulge in some delicious gourmet chocolate.
+Just a 15 drive from The Strip, you can go on a self-guided factory tour, take a chocolate-tasting class, and indulge in some delicious gourmet chocolate.

 To top it off, the factory is located on a gorgeous 3-acre botanical cactus garden that you can enjoy as well!

 Who doesn’t love a good Ferris wheel?
 How about the world’s tallest Ferris wheel?
-Well, you can ride the famous High Roller at the LINQ Promenade that brings guests 550 feet above the Las Vegas Strip and offers stunning 360-degree views of the bright lights.
+Well, you can ride the famous High Roller at the LINQ Promenade which brings guests 550 feet above the Las Vegas Strip and offers stunning 360-degree views of the bright lights.

 The High Roller is so big that it takes 30 minutes just to complete 1 revolution!
 Families can even participate in the S.T.E.M Family Field Trip Guide which comes with a lesson plan that incorporates architectural design, technology, geography, science, math, and more in relation to the ride.